-In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Company or deemed liquidation event, the holders of shares of Series C convertible preferred stock are entitled to receive, prior and in preference to any distribution to the holders of Series B convertible preferred stock, an amount equal to the greater of (i) \$12.58 per share, plus any dividends declared but unpaid or (ii) such amount per share as would have been payable in respect of each share of Series C convertible preferred stock been converted into common stock immediately prior to such liquidation, dissolution, winding up or deemed liquidation event.
-After the required payment to Series C convertible stockholders, holders of shares of Series B convertible preferred stock are entitled to receive, prior and in preference to any distribution to the holders of Series A convertible preferred stock, an amount equal to the greater of (i) \$4.92 per share, plus any dividends declared but unpaid or (ii) such amount per share as would have been payable in respect of each share of Series B convertible preferred stock had all shares of Series B convertible preferred stock been converted into common stock immediately prior to such liquidation, winding up or deemed liquidation event.
-After the required payment to Series B convertible preferred stock been converted into common stock immediately prior to such liquidation, winding up or deemed liquidation event.
-After the required payment to Series B convertible stock holders, holders of Series A convertible preferred stock are entitled to receive, prior and in preference to any distribution to the holders of common stock immediately prior to such liquidation, winding up or deemed liquidation event.
-After the required payment to Series B convertible stock holders, holders of Series A convertible preferred stock are entitled to receive, prior and in preference to any distribution to the holders of common stock, an amount equal to the greater of (i) \$1.00 per share, plus any dividends declared but unpaid or (ii) such amount per share as would have been payable in respect of each share of Series A convertible preferred stock had all shares of Series A convertible preferred stock been converted
+In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Company or deemed liquidation event, the holders of Series C convertible preferred stock were entitled to receive, prior and in preference to any distribution to the holders of Series B convertible preferred stock, an amount equal to the greater of (i) \$12.58 per share, plus any dividends declared but unpaid or (ii) such amount per share as would have been payable in respect of each share of Series C convertible preferred stock had all shares of Series C convertible preferred stock been converted into common stock immediately prior to such liquidation, dissolution, winding up or deemed liquidation event.
+After the required payment to Series C convertible stockholders, holders of shares of Series B convertible preferred stock were entitled to receive, prior and in preference to any distribution to the holders of Series A convertible preferred stock, an amount equal to the greater of (i) \$4.92 per share, plus any dividends declared but unpaid or (ii) such amount per share as would have been payable in respect of each share of Series B convertible preferred stock had all shares of Series B convertible preferred stock been converted into common stock immediately prior to such liquidation, dissolution, winding up or deemed liquidation event.
+After the required payment to Series B convertible stock holders, holders of shares of Series A convertible preferred stock were entitled to receive, prior and in preference to any distribution to the holders of common stock, an amount equal to the greater of (i) \$1.00 per share, plus any dividends declared but unpaid or (ii) such amount per share as would have been payable in respect of each share of Series A convertible preferred stock had all shares of Series A convertible preferred stock had ell shares of Series A convertible preferred stock had ell shares of Series A convertible preferred stock had ell shares of Series A convertible preferred stock had ell shares of Series A convertib